awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

     automatically, if the ``--save-model-path`` or ``--model-artifact-s3``  configuration is set.

-GraphStorm provides a helper script to package these model artifacts as a tar file and upload it to an S3 bucket, and then deploy a SageMaker endpoint APIs with the inference Docker image previously built to deploy endpoint(s).
+GraphStorm provides a helper script to package these model artifacts as a tar file and upload it to an S3 bucket, and then use SageMaker APIs with the inference Docker image previously built to deploy endpoint(s).

 In short you can run the following: